MicrosoftDocs/microsoft-authentication-library-for-python/msal-python-conceptual/advanced/msal-logging-python.md

 ## MSAL for Python logging

-Logging in MSAL for Python leverages the [logging module in the Python standard library](https://docs.python.org/3/library/logging.html).
+Logging in MSAL for Python uses the [logging module in the Python standard library](https://docs.python.org/3/library/logging.html).
 You can configure MSAL logging as follows (and see it in action in the [username_password_sample](https://github.com/AzureAD/microsoft-authentication-library-for-python/blob/1.0.0/sample/username_password_sample.py#L31L32)):

 ### Enable debug logging for all modules